 Besides, as shown in Fig. 2, in addition to the single-channel transmitter PlutoSDR and the dual-channel receiver B210, the TR subsystem also includes a transmitting antenna (array) and a receiving antenna (array).
 In the case of SDR-GB-SAR, a receiving patch antenna is scanning uniformly along a linear rail connected to a micro-controller to achieve the azimuth resolution with a transmitting patch antenna at a fixed location.
-As to SDR-GB-MIMO radar, small-size, high-gain, and ultrawideband Vivaldi antennas with the double-slot structure [29] are used to generate the 2D transmitting and receiving arrays, whose corresponding virtual array is a uniform planar array (UPA), to get the azimuth and elevation resolutions.
+As to SDR-GB-MIMO radar, small-size, high-gain, and ultrawideband Vivaldi antennas with the double-slot structure [27] are used to generate the 2D transmitting and receiving arrays, whose corresponding virtual array is a uniform planar array (UPA), to get the azimuth and elevation resolutions.
 Moreover, for SDR-GB-MIMO radar, two $1 \times 8$ switches are added to realize the time-divided signal transmitting and receiving.
+Here, we note that, since the SDR transmitter/receiver is fitted with only one/two channel(s), the SDR-GB-MIMO structure results from multiplexing the transmitting and receiving channels, with each individual measurement being actually SISO (Single Input Single Output), and a MIMO array will be finally constructed by switching all antennas in the transmitting and receiving arrays.